rnicholus/raynicholus.com/_posts/2021-07-11-great-managers.md

 Though getting candid feedback from your direct reports is...tricky.
 So perhaps a good manager must be able to make his or her direct reports feel comfortable sharing this feedback.
 This may not always be possible, so a good manager must be able to "read between the lines", "take the temperature of the room", "look for patterns" and various other detective tasks.

 But being a good manager probably isn't as simple as feeding inputs into an algorithm to produce an output of a progressively better manager.
 So, there must be something else.
 I suppose a good manager must be confident, have solid intuition.
 She will have to trust her gut from time to time.
-Having the confidence and experience to do that is what I think also contributes to the success of a manager.
+Having the confidence and experience to do that also contributes to the success of a manager.

 Additionally, a good manager should be able to earn the respect of her direct reports.
 She should understand the work her direct reports must complete on a daily basis, and _must_ be able to complete this work herself.
 She must be able to serve as a model for her direct reports.
 She leads by example in every possible way, all the time.
 Surely, this is not overly common, but then neither are great managers, are they?